-Certificate III in Security Operations Cash-In-Transit with Firearms Course
+Certificate III in Security Operations - Cash in Transit (CIT) course

 Course Objectives

-This Qualification is about providing the fundamental knowledge and skills needed to undertake security services as a CIT operator for companies who provide armed escort and guarding services for cash and valuables.
+This Qualification is about providing the fundamental knowledge and skills needed to undertake security services as a valuables escort operator for companies who provide armed escort and guarding services for cash and valuables.

 The Certificate 3 in Security Operations is the one of the most sought after Nationally recognised Qualifications within the security industry, due to including leadership and planning elements.